 Jammu and Kashmir Assembly Polls Likely to Be Held Later This Year, Says Election Commission

-The poll panel said the dates for the elections will be announced after the Amarnath Yatra that starts on July 1.
+The poll panel, which said the dates for the elections will be announced after the Amarnath Yatra that starts on July 1, will also continue to monitor the situation in the state.

-Voters line up to cast their votes outside a polling station in Srinagar.
+A file photo shows people in queues at a polling station in J&K's Ganderbal district.
 (Reuters)

-New Delhi: The Election Commission on Tuesday said the dates for the Jammu and Kashmir Assembly elections will be announced after the Amarnath Yatra ends.
+Srinagar: The Election Commission of India (ECI) on Tuesday said the dates for Assembly elections in Jammu and Kashmir will be announced after the conclusion of Amarnath Yatra which ends on August 15.

+The EC unanimously decided that the Assembly elections in the state will be considered for later this year, ECI Under Secretary Pawan Diwan said in a statement.

+The statement added that the poll body will keep monitoring the situation in the state, taking inputs from all "necessary quarters".
+It said that the dates would be announced after the conclusion of Amarnath Yatra.

-The 46-day-long Amarnath yatra will begin on July 1, the day of Masik Shivratri, and would conclude on August 15, the day of Shravan Purnima.
+The 46-day-long pilgrimage will begin on July 1, the day of Masik Shivratri, and conclude on August 15, the day of Shravan Purnima.

-“Under Article 324 of the Constitution and other extant laws/rules etc., we have unanimously decided that holding of Assembly elections in Jammu and Kashmir shall be considered later in this year,” said a statement issued on Tuesday evening.
-“The Commission will keep on regularly and on real-time basis monitoring the situation in Jammu and Kashmir, taking inputs from all necessary quarters and after the conclusion of Amarnath Yatra will announce the election schedule for the conduct of assembly election in Jammu and Kashmir.”

-When the dates for the Lok Sabha polls were announced on March 10, the poll body had said the situation in J&K was not conducive for conducting the Assembly polls.
-However, the dates for Lok Sabha elections were announced for J&K.
+The state recently went to polls in the Lok Sabha elections.
+While the Jammu region witnessed an impressive voter turnout, the figures in Kashmir Valley remained low, particularly in the southern districts where only 9% votes were polled.
+The voting for Anantnag seat was held in three phases, owing to security reasons.

+The state was put under Governor's rule after the coalition between the Peoples Democratic Party (PDP) and the Bharatiya Janata Party (BJP) collapsed in June last year.
+The Assembly was subsequently dissolved in November 2018 after the PDP, Congress and the National Congress (NC) approached Governor Satya Pal Malik staking claim to form the government.
+The state has been under President’s rule since December 2018.

 Also Watch